 In general, if you have lived in France for less than five years, you will receive a residency permit valid for five years.
 With this permit, you can be absent from France for up to six months (or longer in exceptional circumstances) and retain your residency rights upon return.
 This will allow you to build up to the five years needed for permanent residency status.
 However, if you have recently moved to France as a jobseeker and have never worked in France before, you may be issued with a shorter-term residency permit.

 Once you have five or more years’ residency in France, you will have the right to permanent residency and therefore be entitled to a 10-year renewable residency permit.
 In this case, you can be away from the country for up to five years without losing your residency rights.
 You can find more information in our

 Living in France Guide.

-Do I have to leave France before 31st March?
+Do I have to leave France after 90 days?

-UK nationals who are not resident in France but only visitors and who have been staying in France since before 31 December 2020 need to leave France before 31 March.
+UK nationals who are not resident in France but only visitors and who have been staying in France since before 31 December 2020 should have left France before 31 March 2021.
 It’s unlikely that you have arrived after the end of 2020 with the pandemic travel restrictions but if you did, the 90-day clock starts ticking from your arrival date or the 1 January 2021, whichever one is latest.